dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-To enable this rule, update your `md.style` to the following:
+To enable this rule, update your `md.style` with the following rule flag:

 ```json
 {